 If you are an innovator or someone who looks for solutions within your constraints – you should read this book to meet more people like yourself.
 For those in the organized corporate world, there are many lessons hidden in this book for you.
-It tells you where to find innovations, how to make sure you stay innovative , how to let people be innovative and how to let go of your own per-conceived notions about myths of Innovation.
+It tells you where to find innovations.
+How to make sure you stay innovative.
+How to let people be innovative and how to let go of your own preconceived notions about Myths of Innovation.

 “India is the only country where the head of state hosts an exhibition of Innovation.”

 What I admire the most about Prof Gupta’s approach towards Innovation is that Grassroots Innovation is the values.
 He talks about the source of Innovation being ‘Samvedna’ that is roughly translated as compassion.
 Samvedna is your ability to feel the pain of others so that you realize the need for a solution.
 And hence work towards building a solution.
 He repeatedly talks about the relationship between knowing, feeling and doing.
 He brings in the value of limited consumption that was always a part of Indian ethos.
 Not consuming more than you need is still a part of ethos in rural India.
 Prof.Gupta challenges you to improve productivity by using knowledge more than the material inputs.
 The author talks about several other such values with examples.